h-milz/wireless-gk/README.md

 This triggered my wish to restart my former idea with more recent components, like

-  * an ESP32 MCU (C6, or rather the C5 as soon as it is available)
+  * ESP32-C5 MCUs (as soon as available - development can also take place with the C6)

   * 8-channel ADCs and DACs by AKM